-ELEMENT EROSION AND SEDIMENT CONTROL

-Objective To manage activities that exa

-site controls that reduce erosion and contain any transported

-material within the subject site.

-Management Implementation of engineering ng measures and a comprehensive

-Strategy management strategy.

-Actions Responsibility Time Frame

-encement of site works, an Site Manager Throughout

-ent Control Plan must be construction

-implemented. phase

-rols should be included in the

-plan:

-ontrol measures (e.g.

-ontrol fencing) prior to the

-nent of works;

-er diversion measures around

-1 where practicable;

-control the tracking of site

-to surrounding sites and

-, - crushed rock pads, vibration

-, so as not to impede existing

-traffic flows •

-- ked stockpile areas with control measures;

-be placed over field gullies

-entry pits during construction

-phase; end y pits during construction

-· · · · · · · · · · · · · · · · · · · to be placed to divert runoff

-ing blocks around the site;

-neated 'no-go' movement

-areas;

-· Access and egress points to the site.

-The following measures must also be

-implemented during the construction phase:

-• g work to commence as soon

-ole to reduce exposure time

-of exposed

-Exposed are eas to be covered with mulch

-material to reduce impacts of rainfall on

-the site;

-tfalls from the site to be

-limit concentration and

-velocity of s

-ol measures to be used where

-required
+ELEMENT EROSION AND SEDIMENT CONTRO L Objective To manage activities that exacerbate erosion, and provide on-site controls that reduce erosion and contain any transported material within the subject site.
+Management Implementation of engineering measures and a comprehensive Strategy management strategy.
+Deepensibility Timing Actions Prior to the commencement of site works, on Responsibility Timing Prior to Actions Prior to the commencement of site works, an Erosion and Sediment Control Plan must be implemented.
+The following controls should included in the plan: Perimeter control measures (eg. sediment control fencing) prior to the commencement of works; Run-off water diversion measures around site works, where practicable; Measures to control the tracking of site material onto surrounding sites and roads (eg. crushed rock pads, vibration grids etc.), so as not to impede existing traffic flows; Clearly marked stockpile areas with associated control measures; Geofabric to be placed over field gullies and/or side entry pits during construction phase; Straw bales to be placed to divert runoff from adjoining blocks around the site; Clearly delineated 'no-go' movement areas; Access and egress points to the site.
+Site Manager Prior to commencement of works and throughout construction phase The following measures must also be implemented during the construction phase: Landscaping work to commence as soon as practicable to reduce exposure time of exposed soil; Exposed areas to be covered with mulch material to reduce impacts of rainfall on the site; Existing outfalls from the site to be modified to limit concentration and velocity of site flows; Site Manager Throughout construction phase